Welcome to our website! Fáilte go dtí ár suíomh gréasáin úr!

 - Anyone arriving in Ireland from overseas must fill in the Passenger Locator Form on arrival at the airport or port.
 Failure to fill in this form is an offence.

-- Passengers arriving from RED or GREY zones must isolate for 14 days.
-This may be shortened if they have a second negative/not detected PCR test completed no less than 5 days after their arrival (to take advantage of this possibility, the Irish authorities strongly advise people to book their test before travelling) The cost of the test is between €99 and €149.
+- Passengers arriving from other countries must also complete 14 days quarantine on arrival at the address stated on their Passenger Locator form.
+This may be shortened if a second negative/not detected PCR test is completed no less than 5 days after their arrival (to take advantage of this possibility, the Irish authorities strongly advise people to book their test before travelling) The cost of the test is between €99 and €149.
 For more information click here and here.

 - All passengers are required to comply with local restrictions in place.